 3. SSL Certificate

 SSL certificates serve to provide a secure connection between the website and the user, and as well as to prove the authenticity of the webpage/website.
 This is an important verification method and browsers display the site information (secure or otherwise) in the address bar.
 The name of the organization is displayed in green color along with a lock symbol that denotes security.
 Each browser has a different way of displaying security, and it is important to keep your browsers updated for the latest data on the SSL certificates.
+This certificate is a indicator to show is this site safe to visit.

 4. Website Malware Scan